shivam0642/To-Do-List/README.md

 A simple and lightweight To-Do List app built using HTML, CSS, and JavaScript.
 It allows users to add, delete, and mark tasks as completed.
 The app features a clean and responsive UI with real-time task updates, making it perfect for beginners exploring web development.

 **Features**
--Add new tasks
+- Add new tasks
--Delete existing tasks
+- Delete existing tasks
--Mark tasks as completed
+- Mark tasks as completed
--Responsive and clean user interface
+- Responsive and clean user interface
--Real-time updates on task status
+- Real-time updates on task status

 **Tech Stack**
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript

 Project Structure
 - index.html       # Main HTML file